Tineco A10 Review

 Tineco A10 sand on hard floor test

-I also tested how the A10 will clean sand on hard floors, which is one of the toughest to clean, and it did exceptionally well.
+I also tested how the A10 would clean sand on hard floors, which is one of the toughest surfaces to clean, and it performed exceptionally well.

 It was able to pick up an average of 99.8% of sand in two tests – one using the soft roller and one using the standard brush roll.

 The soft roller is a better option for homes with hard floors, but the standard brush roll is very decent on this surface.
-Take note that the A11 soft roller is backward compatible with any of the A10 variants.
+Please note that the A11 soft roller is backward compatible with all A10 variants.

 Carpet Cleaning

-Again, I used the same four debris on these tests – quinoa, Quaker oats, coffee grounds, and pet litter.
+Again, I used the same four debris items in these tests: quinoa, Quaker oats, coffee grounds, and pet litter.

 Low Pile Test Results